Types of Certification

 - It is a voluntary standard

-GOTS Certification is carried out by independent companies and facilities are physically inspected to verify standards are met
+GOTS Certification is carried out by independent experts who physically inspect companies and facilities to verify standards are met.

 Find out more about GOTS